mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

 ~~~~~~~~~~~~~~~~~~

 To enable Apache2 as front end we need to configure WSGI pass.
-To archive this we need to edit the default virtual host file:
+To achieve this we need to edit the default virtual host file:

   ``sudo nano /etc/apache2/sites-available/000-default.conf``

-We can keep everything what is present in this file and add our config above
+We can keep everything that is present in this file and add our config above
 the last ``</VirtualHost>`` tag.
 What we first specify is the static directory
 and the path to the wsgi.py.
 (In this Example I have cloned the directory in ~/StuRa-Mitgliederdatenbank)